Stillah/big-data-assignment2/app/README.md

 ### mapreduce
 This folder stores the mapper `mapperx.py` and reducer `reducerx.py` scripts for the MapReduce pipelines.

 ### app.py
 This is a Python file to write code to store index data in Cassandra.

 ### app.sh
 The entrypoint for the executables in your repository and includes all commands that will run your programs in this folder.

+### create_index.sh
+A script to create index data using MapReduce pipelines and store them in HDFS.

 ### index.sh
-A script to index a folder/file whose path is passed as an argument.
-This will run the MapReduce pipelines and the programs to store data in Cassandra.
+A script to run the MapReduce pipelines and the programs to store data in Cassandra/ScyllaDB.

 ### prepare_data.py
 The script that will create documents from parquet file.
 You can run it in the driver.